-Ashley Andrews knows how to lead during tough times—because first she failed, and then she dedicated herself to learning.
+Ashley Haun knows how to lead during tough times—because first she failed, and then she dedicated herself to learning.

 Ashley opened CrossFit Nika in 2013.
-She was a gym owner, but in her own words, she “was not a leader at all” at the time.
+She was a gym owner, but, in her words, she “was not a leader at all” at the time.

 She expected staff members to do their jobs without guidance.
 She avoided difficult conversations.
 She couldn’t get the gym’s finances under control.